architjoshi-db/arcion-docs/content/docs/sources/source-setup/Postgresql.md

 max-retries: 10
 retry-wait-duration-ms: 1000

-#List your replication slots (slots which hold the real-time changes of the source database) as follows
+#List your replication slot (slot which hold the real-time changes of the source database) as follows
   replication-slots:
     io_replicate: #Replace "io-replicate" with your replication slot name
       - wal2json #plugin used to create replication slot (wal2json | test_decoding)
-    io_replicate1: #Replace "io-replicate1" with your replication slot name
-      - wal2json

 log-reader-type: {STREAM|SQL}
 ```